trilkk/irssi-colored-nicks/README.md

 `colored_nicks_hash_function` is the hash function used to calculate the hash for over the nicknames.
 There are two hash functions available: `djb2` and `sdbm`.
 Any setting value other than the default `djb2` selects `sdbm` hash.

-`colored_nicks_truncation_long` and `colored_nicks_truncation_short` are truncation settings in character lengths to chich the nicknames are truncated.
-Values equal to or smaller than `0` disable the truncation.
-Long truncation length is intended for channels, where nicknames may have an extra associated status symbol such as voice or op.
-Short truncation length is intended for private messages.
+`colored_nicks_truncation_long` and `colored_nicks_truncation_short` are truncation settings in character lengths to which the nicknames are truncated or indented.
+Values equal to or smaller than `0` disable truncation.
+Long truncation length is intended for regular messages.
+Short truncation is intended for messages containing a hilight that potentially takes more space - this is the case for the example `colored_nicks.theme`.
+If the hilight does not affect line length, both truncations should have the same value.

 Example addition to `~/.irssi/config`: